Massage Therapy: Profession or Industry?

 Market and Consumer Focus: Industries are primarily focused on the production and market dynamics, responding to consumer demand and economic trends.

 The massage therapy profession has already undergone much of this transition and some states are ahead of others in becoming a profession.
 The field has working to create educational standards (AMTA, ABMP, AFMTE), certification processes (NCBTMB), and professional bodies (AMTA, ABMP) to oversee practice and ethics.
-This distinguishes it from a trade focused more on specific skills and less on a broader ethical or educational framework.
-But we are not quite there yet.
+This distinguishes it from an industry but we are not quite there yet.

 In the 2008, the White Paper On Becoming a Profession: The Challenges and Choices that will Determine Our Future by Rick Rosen, MA, LMBT wrote: “